Kathryn Huff

-Kathryn D. Huff is an American engineer serving as the assistant secretary for the Office of Nuclear Energy.
-In January 2022, she was nominated to the position.
-She was confirmed by the Senate on May 5, 2022 by a 80-11 vote and sworn in on May 11, 2022.
+Kathryn D. Huff is an American engineer who served as the assistant secretary for the Office of Nuclear Energy from 2022 to 2024.
+She is currently an associate professor at the University of Illinois Urbana–Champaign.

 Early life and education

 Huff attended high school in Bellville, Texas before graduating from the Texas Academy of Mathematics and Science.
 During high school, she also took mathematics and science courses at the University of North Texas.
 She earned a Bachelor of Arts degree in physics from the University of Chicago and a PhD in nuclear engineering from the University of Wisconsin–Madison.
 Huff has a twin sister.

 Career

 In 2003 and 2004, Huff worked as a research assistant at the Los Alamos National Laboratory.
 She also worked as a research assistant at the University of Chile and Kavli Institute for Cosmology.
+In 2008, she became a member of the American Nuclear Society (ANS), and still remains one today.
+She has held many leadership positions in the ANS, including the Fuel Cycle and Waste Management Division, the Nuclear Nonproliferation Policy Division, the Mathematics and Computation Division, and the Young Members Group.
 In 2010, she was an intern at the Idaho National Laboratory, specializing in advanced nuclear energy systems integration.
 From 2011 to 2013, Huff was a graduate researcher at Argonne National Laboratory.
 After finishing her PhD, she was Postdoctoral Fellow at the Berkeley Institute for Data Science and the Nuclear Science and Security Consortium.
-Since 2016, Huff has worked as an assistant professor at the University of Illinois Urbana–Champaign.
+In August 2016, Huff began an assistant professorship in the Department of Nuclear, Plasma, and Radiological Engineering at the University of Illinois Urbana–Champaign.
+In her life, Huff has received two awards for her achievements.
+In 2016, she received the ANS Young Member Excellence Award, and in 2017, she received the Mary Jane Oestmann Professional Women’s Achievement Award.
 In May 2021, Huff was selected to serve as Principal Deputy Assistant Secretary and Acting Assistant Secretary for the Office of Nuclear Energy.
-In January 2022, Huff was nominated to serve as Assistant Secretary for Nuclear Energy, for the Department of Energy, and she was confirmed in May of the same year.
+In January 2022, Huff was nominated to serve as Assistant Secretary for Nuclear Energy, for the Department of Energy.
+She was confirmed by the U.S. Senate on May 5, 2022, by an 80–11 vote and sworn in on May 11, 2022.
+She resigned on May 3, 2024, returning to the University of Illinois Urbana–Champaign as an associate professor.
+Huff timed her return to the University to align with the departure of research scientist, and her former colleague, Madicken Munk.
+In 2025, Huff appeared on astrophysicist Neil deGrasse Tyson's Startalk show to discuss the future of nuclear energy and how to improve public understanding of nuclear safety.